Imperial Japanese Navy Air Service

-The Japanese military acquired their first aircraft in 1910 and followed the development of air combat during World War I with great interest.
-They initially procured European aircraft but quickly built their own and launched themselves onto an ambitious aircraft carrier building program.
-They launched the world's first purpose-built aircraft carrier, Hōshō, in 1922.
-Afterwards they embarked on a conversion program of several excess battlecruisers and battleships into aircraft carriers.
-The IJN Air Service had the mission of national air defence, deep strike, naval warfare, and so forth.
-It retained this mission to the end.
+The Japanese military acquired its first aircraft in 1910 and followed the development of air combat during World War I with great interest.
+Japan initially built European aircraft under license, but by the early 1930s Japanese factories were producing domestic designs.
+The Japanese also embarked on an ambitious aircraft carrier building program, launching the world's first purpose-built aircraft carrier, Hōshō, in 1922.
+Several excess battlecruisers and battleships were converted into aircraft carriers as well.
+As the organization assigned to the IJN's aircraft carriers, the Navy Air Service was tasked with the missions of national air defence, deep strike, naval warfare, and so forth.
+It retained this mission until its dissolution at the end of the Second World War.

-The Japanese pilot training program was very selective and rigorous, producing a high-quality and long-serving pilot corps, who were very successful in the air during the early part of World War II in the Pacific.
-However, the long duration of the training program, combined with a shortage of gasoline for training, did not allow the IJN to rapidly provide qualified replacements in sufficient numbers.
+The Japanese pilot training program was extremely selective and rigorous, producing a high-quality and long-serving pilot corps, who were very successful aerial combat during the early part of World War II in the Pacific.
+However, as combat casualties mounted starting in 1942, the long duration of the pilot training program, combined with a shortage of gasoline for training, prevented the IJNAS from rapidly providing qualified replacement pilots in sufficient numbers.
 Moreover, Japan, unlike the U.S. or Britain, never altered its program to speed up the training process of its recruits.
-The resultant decrease in quantity and quality, among other factors, resulted in increasing casualties toward the end of the war.
+The resultant decrease in pilot quantity and quality, among other factors, contributed to increasing losses of aircraft and aircrew toward the end of the war.

-Japanese navy aviators, like their army counterparts, preferred maneuverable aircraft, leading to lightly built but extraordinarily agile types, most famously the A6M Zero, which achieved its feats by sacrificing armor and self-sealing fuel tanks.
-Aircraft with armor and self-sealing fuel tanks, such as the Kawanishi N1K-J would not enter service until late 1944–1945, which was too late to have a meaningful impact.
-The Imperial Japanese Navy Air Service was equal in function to the Royal Navy's Fleet Air Arm (FAA).
+Japanese naval aviators, like their army counterparts, preferred maneuverable aircraft, utilizing lightly built but extraordinarily agile planes, most famously the A6M Zero, which achieved its maneuverability by sacrificing armor and self-sealing fuel tanks.
+Aircraft with armor and self-sealing fuel tanks, such as the Kawanishi N1K-J, would not enter service until late 1944–1945, too late to have a meaningful impact on the outcome of the war.